The Most Common Travel Scams You Want to Avoid on Your Next Trip

 You are sitting on a bench, or leaning against a low wall, waiting for a bus, or a friend.
 Your bag is right beside you where you can see it; your hand is resting on it.
 A man in a suit walks along in front of you, stuffing something into his pocket.
 A 100-peso note flutters to the ground right in front of you as he walks off.
 You reach down and grab it, calling out to him.
 Forget the rest of the story, your bag is already gone!

 You are on the train.
 You have stowed your bag safely over your head and just ahead of you, where you can see it.
 At the next station, a few people get on.
 Then, just before the train pulls out, several men come running through the car shouting loudly and waving their arms.
-They are pushing each other around, yelling frantically, and pointing out the other side of the train.
+They are pushing each other around, yelling frantically, and pointing to the other side of the train.
 The car is in an uproar.
 You stand up to get a better look.
 The men disappear as quickly as they appeared, as the train is pulling out of the station.
 You guessed it, your rucksack is gone!

 You just arrived at the airport.
 You haul your rucksack out of customs and set it on the ground in front of you while you dig out a map or guide book.
 Fine so far.
 Now you go to put your rucksack on your back, but in order to do so, you must set down your day pack.
 You set the day bag down beside the rucksack and hoist the rucksack up across one shoulder.
 When you turn back again, your day pack is gone!
 The airport is full of people but you see no one with your bag, no one running, and no one very near you.
 You shout out, and people just stare at you, wondering what is wrong.
-Welcome to the Third World.

 Con Artists (con men, confidence tricksters)